CIS3296SoftwareDesignF21/prj-05-to_do_list/Week4.md

 ## Abrahim:
 - Modified the UML, added the correct classes names, and added it to README
+- Made README more formal and tidy to simplicity

 ## Dom:
 - Worked on the list functionality adding/removing items